The ethics of hypocrisy

 Just because there are beggars everywhere asking for money, am I supposed to simply give them some?
 Of course not!
 They need to earn it somehow.

-We humans are mighty adaptive, and it takes only a few repetitions to get used to something.
+We humans are highly adaptive, and it takes only a few repetitions to get used to something.
 The same applies to our own actions: you might feel guilty the first time and less guilty the second.
-That fading guilt comes from our internal justification, which always seems perfectly reasonable.
-It has to—after all, is it acceptable to feel bad every time it happens?
+That fading guilt comes from our internal justifications, which always seem perfectly reasonable.
+They have to—after all, is it acceptable to feel bad every time it happens?

-Killing animals is wrong, and eating them almost always requires an act of killing.
-But I’ve already done it many times; am I supposed to drown in guilt as well?
+Killing animals is wrong, and eating them almost always entails their slaughter.
+But I’ve already done it many times; am I supposed to drown in guilt too?

-It’s painful to live with a broken personal philosophy.
-Your internal arguments stop making sense; it feels like arguing with someone who has memory issues.
-Sometimes it’s better to hand over a few coins to the beggars, or to acknowledge the guilt and push through it for a few minutes, rather than driving your mind into an early grave.
+It’s depressing to live with a broken personal philosophy.
+Your internal arguments stop making sense; it feels like arguing with someone who keeps forgetting the premises.
+Sometimes it’s better to hand over a few coins, or to acknowledge the guilt and sit with it for a few minutes, than to drive your mind into an early grave.